-To open existing projects, click the open project icon as shown in Figure 2-3 or double-click a project in the Recent Projects list.
-This opens a browser that enables you to open any Vivado Lab Edition project file (.lpr extension).
+To open existing projects, click the open project icon as shown in the following figure or double-click a project in the Recent Projects list.
+This opens a browser that enables you to open any Vivado Lab Edition project file (.1pr extension).
 By default, the last ten previously opened projects are listed in the Recent Projects list.
-To change this number, click Tools > Settings and update the Project options.
+To change this number, click Tools \rightarrow Settings and update the Project options.
 Vivado Lab Edition checks to ensure that the project data is available before displaying the projects.

-Figure 2-3: Vivado Lab Edition Open Project Dialog
+Figure 4: Vivado Lab Edition Open Project Dialog